By Danielle DeSimone

 6. Alwyn C. Cashe

 In Iraq in 2005, Sgt.
 1st Class Alwyn C. Cashe dove back into a burning vehicle three times while under enemy fire to rescue trapped soldiers.
 During the rescue, Cashe’s uniform, which was soaked in fuel, caught on fire, giving him second and third-degree burns.
-Despite the burns, Cashe continued to pull soldiers from the vehicle and refused to be placed on the medical evacuation helicopter until all other wounded men had been flown to safety.
+Despite his injuries, Cashe continued to pull soldiers from the vehicle and refused to be placed on the medical evacuation helicopter until all other wounded men had been flown to safety.

 Later in the hospital, when Cashe regained consciousness, his first words were, “How are my boys?”
 He passed away three weeks later and was posthumously awarded the Silver Star.
-There is currently a campaign to nominate Cashe for the Medal of Honor.

 More from the USO